the-code-genin/cradle/README.md

 # CRADLE

-Cradle is a PHP microframework for architecting small and efficient microservices, built on top of [the Slim microframework](http://www.slimframework.com/) and open source components.
-It's intended to be used for micro service development but is powerful enough to be used to develop fullstack apps.
-Cradle is best used as an API with a frontend framework like VueJS or ReactJS.
+Cradle is a PHP microframework for architecting efficient apps and services, built on top of [the Slim microframework](http://www.slimframework.com/) and open source components.
+It is powerful enough to be used to develop fullstack apps or just serve the backend API of a web or mobile app.

-Cradle features a minimal and well structured directory, it uses Laravel's Eloquent as an ORM, symfony's twig for view rendering and composer for dependency management.
-It requires at least PHP 7.2 to work properly.
+Cradle features a minimal and well structured directory, it uses Laravel's Eloquent as an ORM, Symfony's twig for view rendering, Phinx for database migration management and composer for dependency management.
+Furthermore, it strongly supports the OOP pattern.

+Cradle requires at least PHP 7.2 to work properly.

 If you appreciate the project, remember to leave a star!
 Thank you.

-Developed and maintained by [Mohammed I. Adekunle](https://github.com/Iyiola-am).
+Developed and maintained by [Mohammed Adekunle](https://github.com/the-code-genin).

 ## Requirements